SoftwareAG/c8y-docs/content/enterprise-tenant/enhanced-time-series-support.md

 7. After seven days, the migration will be fully finished and its status for the selected tenant is changed to **Completed**.
 Afterwards, th old time series collection will be removed.

 {{< c8y-admon-info >}}
-Migration of measurements can be cancelled when tenant has *Queued* status.
-After status changed to *In progress* the process can no longer be stopped.
-However if the user will not approve migration manually then migration stays in status *Verified*.
+Migration of measurements can be cancelled when a tenant has the status **Queued**.
+After the status changed to **In progress**, the process can no longer be stopped.
+However, if you will not approve the migration manually, the migration stays in the status **Verified**.
 {{< /c8y-admon-info >}}

 ### Progress monitoring {#progress-monitoring}